VinnySha/Cuzzy-Secret-Santa/README.md

 # 🎁 Cuzzy Secret Santa 2025

 A full-stack Secret Santa website for the cuzzys!
-Each cuzzy creates their own secret key and logs in to see their assignment and manage their wishlist.
+Each cuzzy creates their own secret key and logs in to see their assignment.

 ## ✨ Features